-The phrase "MBDA Business Project" is a trademark of the Minority Business Development Agency (MBDA), U.S. Department of Commerce.
-MBDA reserves exclusive rights in the use of the phrase "MBDA Business Project," and all associated marks and representations (hereafter "MBDA trademarks").
+The "MBDA Business Project" logo and the phrase "MBDA Business Project" are trademarks of the Minority Business Development Agency (MBDA), U.S. Department of Commerce.
+MBDA reserves exclusive rights in the use of the "MBDA Business Project" logo, the phrase "MBDA Business Project," and all associated marks and representations (hereafter "MBDA trademarks").
 The Cooperative Agreement from MBDA includes the terms of this Appendix covering the trademark and licensing requirements for use of the MBDA trademarks.
 By signing the Cooperative Agreement, the operator of the MBDA Business Project agrees to the terms and conditions related to the use of the MBDA trademarks as stated in this Appendix.